bixb922/crank-organ/doc-hardware/README.md

 It's better to get a board where the schematic diagram is available online.
 This aids to solve some questions about the board, namely if a diode is necessary (see section on diodes below) or where the RGB LED (neopixel) is connected, if any.

 Some ESP32-S3 have a AMS1117 or SGM2212 regulator to get the voltage at the 5V pin down to the necessary 3.3V.
-These regulators accept 12V as input and regulate that down to 3.3V, so no additional voltage regulator would be needed.
-See the data sheet or ask the vendor to verify if the ESP32-S3 allows to be connected to 12V, in that case the 12V to 5V regulator might not be necessary.

 ### Two 22 pin contacts for ESP32-S3